6 Tactics to Quickly Boost Your Cash Flow

-Consider this: the most successful companies take both of these factors into consideration, but they also price in relationship to the cost of the status quo for their customers.
+Consider this: the most successful companies take both of these factors into consideration.
+They also price in relationship to the cost of the status quo for their customers.

 How much is the problem that your product or service solves already costing them?

-What is the real value of your product of service?
+What is the real value of your product or service?